Zeuskartik/MediaSliderView/README.md

 ## License

-TouchImageView is available under the Apache 2.0 License.
+MediaSliderView is available under the Apache 2.0 License.
 See the LICENSE file for more info.